jdriselvato/FFmpeg-For-Beginners-Ebook/README.md

 practice for traditional streaming.
 A GUI interface might win this time.

 That pretty much covers it for streaming with FFmpeg.
-If you're a Twitch or Facebook streamerm try out what you've learned here and apply it on these platforms.
+If you're a Twitch or Facebook streamer, try out what you've learned here and apply it on these platforms.
 Hopefully it's not as complicated.

 At this point, all that is left to cover is the common errors found in